 The Last Team to Score market is most commonly used in football, and means betting on the team that will score the last goal in a game (normally 90 minutes).
 If only one goal is scored in the game, both the last team to score and first team to score will be the same.

-Lay Betting allows the bettor to play the role of the bookmaker, and sell odds to other bettors.
+Lay Betting allows the bettor to play the role of the bookmaker, and offer odds to other bettors.
 These are available on betting exchanges, and see’s you essentially betting on an outcome not to happen.
+In some fixed odds markets, there is also an option to back a selection ‘not to win’.

-Layoff Betting simply refers to placing a wager with another bookmaker, to reduce the liability on a game.
+Layoff Betting simply refers to one bookmaker placing a wager with another bookmaker, to reduce the liability on a selection or to offset possible losses from an accumulative bet.

-Live Casino is a webcast of real-life casino tables, allowing the player to play online.
+Live Casino is a webcast of real-life casino tables, allowing the player to play online in a ‘live’ environment.

 A Longshot Bet means placing a bet on an unlikely outcome.
 Such bets will have long odds, which can make them appealing to some bettors.